 The relationship between the UK and the EU in relation to certain aspects of data protection laws remains unclear, and it is unclear how UK data protection laws and regulations will develop in the medium to longer term, and how data transfers to and from the UK will be regulated in the long term.
-The UK's Data Protection and Digital Information Bill, or the Bill, was laid before the UK Parliament on July 18, 2022, introducing reforms intended to update and simplify the UK's data protection framework, deviating from the EU GDPR.
-However, the Bill's progress through Parliament is currently on pause following changes to the UK Government's leadership.
-The Bill is expected to re-enter the legislative process in due course.
+The UK's Data Protection and Digital Information Bill, or the Bill, was re-introduced before the UK Parliament in March 2023, introducing reforms intended to update and simplify the UK's data protection framework, deviating from the EU GDPR.